Building a Line Following Robot with TCS34725 RGB Sensor

 You can download the STL files for all 3D-printed parts from Cults3D or get them from our OmArTronics Shop.

 Once the design is finalized, print the components using a standard FDM 3D printer.
 A Creality Ender 3 or similar printer works well.
-PLA is the easiest material to print, while ABS offers more durability if you plan to use the robot extensively.
-Afterward, clean the parts after printing: remove any support material, sand rough edges, and verify that all screw holes and component slots are the correct size before assembly.
+PLA is the easiest material to print, while ABS offers more durability if you plan to use the robot a lot.
+After printing, clean the parts: remove any support material, sand rough edges, and check that all screw holes and component slots are the correct size before assembly.

 Assembled TCS34725 line-following robot with orange 3D-printed chassis, two DC motor wheels, a rear caster, and the OmArTronics logo.